This is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

 The eightfold path is a splendid example of how a religious tradition can be beneficial.
 In this case, preserving the integrity of the teaching for generations.
 We hope that this holistic approach continues.
 Here are the eight limbs of this well-rounded spiritual path.

-- Perfected concentration the goal.
+8) Perfected Concentration.
 This is one way to reach the transcendent state of consciousness Samādhi.
 Seated meditation is the most common way to this 4th state.
 However, it’s not confined to silent meditation.
 You can combine this with other waking states to achieve higher states.

 Defining the Terms